Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Blue Jays vs. Red Sox Probable Starting Pitchers Today - May 2

-The Toronto Blue Jays (18-11) are looking for another strong showing from a slugger on a hot streak versus the Boston Red Sox (16-14) on Tuesday at 7:10 PM ET, at Fenway Park.
-Bo Bichette is currently on a two-game homer streak.
+The Toronto Blue Jays (18-11) will look to Bo Bichette, on a two-game homer streak, when they face the Boston Red Sox (16-14) and Alex Verdugo, who has also homered in two straight games.
+It begins at 7:10 PM ET on Tuesday, at Fenway Park.

+This contest's pitching matchup is set, as the Blue Jays will send Yusei Kikuchi (4-0) to the mound, while Tanner Houck (3-1) will take the ball for the Red Sox.

 Bet Now: Get the latest odds for this matchup and pitcher props on BetMGM